avinetworks/avi-helm-charts/docs/AMKO/docs/troubleshooting.md

 The custom health monitors are created per host per path.
 Hence all host/path combinations for a given FQDN should be removed in order for the corresponding GSLB service to fail health monitor.

+#### Controller UUID missing in Ingress/Route annotations

+##### Possible Reason/Solution
+AKO has the responsibility to update the ingress/route annotations with the VS UUID and the controller cluster UUID.
+So, please check the AKO logs first.
+If it suggests that there was a permission error while getting uri `/api/cluster`, this means that, the user for AKO doesn't have proper permissions on the Avi Controller.
+Please add the permissions to get cluster information for the specified user.
+On how to modify RBACs for a user, follow this [link](https://avinetworks.com/docs/20.1/user-account-roles/).

 ## Log Collection